brunocasu/pc-games-hardware-eval-app/README.md

-# project-lmdb
+# pc-games-hardware-eval-app
-Project for the Large Scale and Multi Structured Data Bases course
+This project provides an example of a MongoDB-based application used for verifying if a user's submitted hardware (CPU and GPU) can run a specific game.